osuosl/formsender/docs/source/usage.rst

 =====================

 In ``conf.py.dist`` there are several settings that Formsender relies on.
-To use these settings copy them to a new ``conf.py file`` in the root directory.
+To use these settings copy them to a new ``conf.py file`` in the application's root directory.
 You can change the following variables to match your setup:

 .. code-block:: python